RetroWWU/paPAML/README.md

 The following coding is a quick solution to the conda environment, but it provides a usable conda container environment with name papaml and the main program paPAML.pl which is stored in $HOME/bin folder and executable.

-(1) Install the conda / anaconda environment.
-(I crosschecked with anaconda and python3.9)
+(1) Install the conda / anaconda environment and enter "yes" to write the cahnges to the shell

-(2) Start or restart bash and execute the following comamnds
+(2) Start or restart bash and execute the following commands (note: your prompt should like like: "(base)...")

     conda create -n papaml
     conda activate papaml